Arnie-He/Arnie-He/README.md

 <h2 align="center">Hi, this is Naicheng He (Arnie)</h2>

-<h3 align="center">I'm currently an undergraduate Math-CS major at Brown University, where I was fortunately advised by the wonderful Professors Amy Greenwald and Chen Sun.
-My interest lies on the intersection of games, learning, and multi-agent interactions.</h3>
+<h3 align="center"> I am an undergraduate student majoring in Math-CS at Brown University, where I was fortunately advised by Professor Amy Greenwald and Chen Sun.
+My interest lies in the intersection of games, learning, and multi-agent interactions.</h3>

 <h4>Selected Projects:</h4>

 <ol>
-    <li><strong>TOLD-ZERO</strong> - This project extends the TDMPC-2, a model-based reinforcement learning algorithm, to discrete action tasks.
-Our innovation, TOLD-ZERO, integrates Monte-Carlo Tree Search for trajectory optimization in discrete action settings.
-We explore the impact of planning in model-based RL through comparative analyses in the LightZero Environment.
-The detailed report is available in the TOLD-ZERO repository.</li>
+    <li><strong>TOLD-ZERO</strong> -  TDMPC-2 is a model-based reinforcement learning algorithm on continuous action control.
+In this work we present TOLD-ZERO, a generalization of the original paper that specializes in discrete action tasks and uses Monte-Carlo Tree Search as a local trajectory optimization method.
+We try to argue the role of planning in model-based RL in both continuous and discrete action tasks, specifically by bench-marking algorithms with or without planning on the LightZero Environment.
+The complete report could be found inside the TOLD-ZERO repo.</li>
 </ol>
 <ol>
-    <li><strong>Pipelining Natural Language to Multi-Robot Task Allocation</strong> - This initiative aims to simplify commanding a team of robots through a logical intermediary.
-By translating natural language commands into linear temporal logic, we've enhanced the success rate of task execution.
-The approach supports complex commands and collaborative tasks between humans and robots.
-The project write-up is accessible <a href="https://github.com/Arnie-He/MultiLang2LTL/blob/main/CSCI_2951_Final_Project___Arnie_Yichen.pdf">here</a>.</li>
+    <li><strong> Pipelining natural language to multi-robot task allocation.
+Commanding a team of robots to do a sequence of tasks is hard, so we utilized a middle layer of logic to investigate both direct commanding and human-robot collaboration in this project.
+For example, a command could look like "do A and do B but not before you do C. I will do D first."
+We have significantly improved success rate by fine-tuning an LLM on natural language to linear temporal logic translation and then carrying out the task using LTL commands.
+The current write-up can be viewed <a href="https://github.com/Arnie-He/MultiLang2LTL/blob/main/CSCI_2951_Final_Project___Arnie_Yichen.pdf">here</a>.</li>
 </ol>

 <!--